jnodes/shenbury-ai/README.md

 ## Technology Platform

-Our launch is built on our proprietary technology stack, including the "Dynasty X" AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
+Our launch is built on our proprietary technology stack, including the Shenbury AI Agent Swarm, AgentDB vector database, and ReasoningBank closed-loop learning system.
 This technology represents years of research and development in autonomous AI systems for asset verification.

 Learn more about our technology platform: [Shenbury Technology](public/index.html#technology)